-- a.
-A student will be placed on academic probation if, at the end of the first semester, the student's cumulative average is between 1.5 and 2.20, or, at the end of any other semester or summer session (even if summer session is not a residence semester for the student), between 1.90 and 2.20. - b.
+- b.
 A student who is on academic probation at the end of the first semester is required to take Legal Methods in place of one doctrinal class in the second semester.
-The student must meet with the Vice Dean for Students, the Director of Academic Success, or their designee to determine what course to omit in the second semester.
-A student who is on academic probation at the end of the first semester is also required to complete the second semester of JD courses, including Legal Methods, before enrolling in upper division courses. - c.
-A student who is on academic probation at the end of the second or third semester is required to take the following courses to obtain the JD degree: Corporations, Criminal Procedure, Estates, and Sales.
-The student's course schedule and any changes to it must be approved by the Vice Dean for Students, the Director of Academic Success, or their designee. - d.
+A student who is on academic probation at the end of the first semester is also required to complete the second semester of JD courses, including Legal Methods, before enrolling in upper division courses.
+A student who is on academic probation at the end of the first, second or third semester is required to take the following courses to obtain the JD degree: Corporations, Criminal Procedure or Constitutional Criminal Procedure, Estates, Sales, and Bar Exam Skills and Tactics (BEST).
+Students shall take BEST during their last semester. - c.
+Any student who is on academic probation must have their course schedule and any changes to it be approved by the Vice Dean for Students, the Director of Academic Success, or their designee. - d.
 A student who is on academic probation is not permitted to run for election to, or serve on the executive board of, the Student Bar Association.
 A student who is on academic probation is not permitted to run for election to, or serve in a leadership position (such as an officer or chair) of, any other co-curricular or extracurricular student group.
+A student who is on academic probation will be assigned a Faculty Mentor and must meet with the Faculty Mentor regularly until graduation.
+The exact meeting schedule and requirements will be determined by the Faculty Mentor.
+A student who has been on academic probation may not do a full time Semester in Practice or Externship during their last semester.
+A student who has been on academic probation may not participate in a class which has a travel component requiring students to miss any other regularly scheduled class.